 Craven is a place where looking out for friends and neighbours is part of daily life and kindness comes naturally.
-These values are what helps make the county such a special place to live, work and visit.
+These values are what helps make the district such a special place to live, work and visit.

 We know that people will want to help their communities and we’re encouraging everyone to look out for anyone in their immediate area who might need help whilst also keeping themselves safe.